Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

 The author plans to study these matters further.

-3. In Theorem 3.1 of \cite{hebpo} an orthogonality property (similar to that in Lemma \ref{l4onepo}(I1)) was established for not necessarily quasi-projective $f$ and $g$.
-This yielded that $\{f_!(\q_X)(r)[2r]\}\in \dmcs^{w=0}$ for any proper (not necessarily projective!) $f$ such that $X$ is regular, $r\in \z$, and allowed generalizing Theorem \ref{tfunctwchow}(II) (below) to not necessarily quasi-projective morphisms.
+5. In Theorem 3.2 of \cite{hebpo} an orthogonality property (similar to that in Lemma \ref{l4onepo}(I.1)) was established for not necessarily smoothly embeddable $f$ and $g$.
+This yielded that $\{f_!(\q_X)(r)[2r]\}\in \dmcs_{w=0}$ for any proper (not necessarily projective!) $f$ such that $X$ is regular, $r\in \z$, and allowed generalizing Theorem \ref{tfunctwchow}(II) (below) to not necessarily smoothly embeddable morphisms.

+Note also: in our proof of Lemma \ref{l4onepo}(I.1) we actually only needed an embedding of $X\times_S Y$ into a regular finite type $S$-scheme; this also implies a certain generalization of Theorem \ref{tfunctwchow}(II) (in particular, we can extend it to arbitrary finite type morphisms of schemes that are of finite type over a fixed characteristic $0$ field).

-4. If $S$ is not reasonable, we still obtain that $\chows$ is negative.
+6. If $S$ is not reasonable, we still obtain that $\chows$ is negative.
 Hence, there exists a weight structure on $\lan \chows \ra$ whose heart is $\chows$ (since $\chows$ is idempotent complete).
 The problem is that we do not know whether $\lan \chows\ra$ is the whole $\dmcs$ (though this is true for motives over generic points of $S$, since those are reasonable; cf. also part 1 of this remark).

 One can also prove the existence of a certain analogue of the Chow weight structure over a not necessarily reasonable scheme $S$; see \S\ref{schowunr} below.
-The main disadvantage of this method is that it does not yield an 'explicit' description of $\hwchow$ (though $\hwchow\supset \chows$; cf. Remark \ref{rflex}).
+The main disadvantage of this method is that it does not yield an 'explicit' description of $\hwchow$ (though $\hwchow\supset \chows$; cf. Remark \ref{rflex}(3)).

 \end{rema}